timadair/sdk-components-example-angular-app/README.md

 # Example Angular App using @senzing/sdk-components-ng

+## Overview
+This is an example web app using angular and components from the @senzing/sdk-components-ng package.
+It is meant to serve as a living document illustrating the steps necessary to get up and running with the web components connecting to a G2 project datasource through the [Senzing API Server](https://github.com/Senzing/senzing-api-server).

+You can check out this repo, do an `npm install`, then skip ahead to the [Start up Server(s) section](#Start-up-Servers).
+Or you can follow along with the steps below to create your own, and if you run in to any problems you can refer back to this code.

 ## Install NodeJS & Angular CLI:
 If you haven't already done so, install NodeJS and the Angular CLI.

-The compatible node versions as of the time of writing this are: version 8.x or 10.x.
+The compatible node versions as of the time of writing this are 8.x or 10.x.

-But you should check [here](https://angular.io/guide/quickstart#prerequisites) to see that those are still the supported versions.
+You should check [here](https://angular.io/guide/quickstart#prerequisites) to see that those are still the supported versions.
 If you've already installed node, great! lets just check the version `node -v` and check that we're good to go:

 <img src="src/assets/readme-thumbs/node_v.png">